 Merely speaking with teacher candidates about random inquiry processes will not help them teach in such a way that will systematically lead to their students becoming scientific inquirers.
 A hierarchy must be provided for effective transmission of this knowledge.
 Failure to do so can result in undesirable consequences.
 For instance, the author's recent experience with a secondary-level student teacher resulted in the revelation of a significant pedagogical problem.
 The student teacher was supposedly well prepared to use various inquiry processes with his high school physics students, but his teaching practice resulted in confusion.
 The physics students being taught were rather new to inquiry, the cooperating teacher having used more of a didactic approach with traditional lecture and "cookbook" labs prior to the student teacher's arrival.
 The student teacher gave his students a clear performance objective, provided the students with suitable materials, and essentially told them to "do science."
-The students leapt out of their seats and moved into the lab with joyful anticipation.
-After about 15 minutes of lab activity it became obvious to both the student teacher and the university supervisor that the students were floundering.
+The students leapt out of their seats and moved into the lab with joyful anticipation of "doing science."
+After about 15 minutes of lab activity it became painfully clear to both the student teacher and the university supervisor that the students were floundering.
 One student called out, "This is a waste of time!"
 Another vocalized, "We don't know what's going on."
 Yet another blurted, "We need some help over here."
 It turned out that the students had no idea how to "do science" at the specified level of performance.
-It became clear to the teacher educator that this student teacher needed to know more about how to teach students to "do science."
+It became painfully clear to the teacher educator that this student teacher needed to know more about how to teach students to "do science."
 This article originated as a result of discussions held during a subsequent seminar with several student teachers.
-One of the student teachers (not the one in the example) pointed out rather succinctly that there is a difference between a lesson and a lab - that the teacher will mostly control a lesson whereas the lab would be mostly controlled by the student.
-At this point it became evident to the author that student teachers - indeed all science teachers - must have a comprehensive understanding of the hierarchical nature and relationship of various pedagogical practices and inquiry processes if they are to teach science effectively using inquiry.
+One of the student teachers (not the one in the example) pointed out rather succinctly that the difference between a lesson and a lab is that a lesson will be controlled by the teacher whereas the lab would be controlled by the student; that there is indeed some sort of hierarchy among pedagogical practices.
+At this point it became clear to the author that student teachers - indeed all science teachers - must have a comprehensive understanding of the hierarchical nature and relationship of various pedagogical practices and scientific processes if they are to teach scientific effectively using and promoting inquiry.